-The Art History Program has established ARTH 6000-60005 for the required 6 hours of art history coursework.
+The Art History Program has established ARTH 5000-6000 for the required 6 hours of art history coursework.
 The art history faculty member uses one of the numbers in conjunction with one of their 4000-level lecture courses.
-You should consult the online class schedule to find the 4000 to fine the 4000-level course in which you are interested and request the class number/permission number for the appropriate ARTH 6000-level number from the art history faculty member.
+You should consult the online class schedule to find the 4000-level course you are interested in and request the class number/permission number for the appropriate ARTH 6000-level number from the art history faculty member.